nejumi/LLM_Werewolf_Game/README.md

 This simulator is used as the foundation for the [Data Science Osaka Autumn 2024](https://www.kaggle.com/competitions/data-science-osaka-autumn-2024) competition.
 Participants can work on:

-- Optimizing AI agent strategies
-- Improving multilingual communication
+- Identifying the werewolves among the players
-- Adjusting game balance
+- Predicting which team will win the game
-- Adding new characters and roles

 ## Contributing